MSc Financial Technology with Data Science

 More about tuition fees, living costs and financial support.

 This programme has been co-designed with industrial partners to ensure that graduates are equipped with highly in-demand analytical, statistical and programming skills suitable for a range of technology careers in the financial services sector, as well as data scientist and data engineer roles in other non-finance industries.
-Graduates will also be prepared for careers in research and development; while more entrepreneurial-minded graduates may go on to launch a fintech startup.
+Graduates will also be prepared for careers in research and development or could go on to launch a fintech startup.